 Even if you just move to a new house or apartment a block away, you will need to let your insurer know that your address has changed – and you may see a jump or fall in your premiums.
 Zip codes are one factor insurance companies use to set rates.
 The claims within each zip code might vary and have a different number of auto accidents, thefts, vandalism, fraud, or other issues impacting claims.
 If the chance of filing a claim increases in your new area, so might your auto insurance premium.

 New Driver Added to the Policy

-Young drivers will pay more for auto insurance, as they have less driving experience and are more likely to get into accidents.
-Meanwhile, old drivers are also charged more for car insurance, as they have an increased risk of being injured in an accident or collision because of certain age-related conditions that might affect their motor skills.
+As described above, young drivers will pay more for auto insurance, as they have less driving experience and could be more likely to get into accidents.
+Meanwhile, older drivers can also be charged more for car insurance, as they have an increased risk of being injured in an accident or collision because of certain age-related conditions that might affect their motor skills.

 The Coverage Type You Choose

-You will need to pay more if you require more coverage than what a standard car insurance policy provides or your state requires.
-This includes add-ons like new car replacement coverage, sound system coverage, towing and labor cost, and rental reimbursement.
+What you pay can depend on whether your personal circumstances require more coverage than what a standard car insurance policy provides or your state requires.
+Examples might be add-ons like new car replacement coverage, sound system coverage, towing and labor cost, and rental reimbursement.
 It is good to review your policy every year to drop any unnecessary rider that might increase your auto insurance costs.